Hart's Location, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 48.6 sqkm, of which 48.4 sqkm are land and 0.3 sqkm, or 0.56%, are water.

 The shape of Hart's Location is unusual: about 11 mi long and 1.5 mi wide, with crooked boundaries that echo the confines of Crawford Notch, threaded by the upper Saco River and U.S. Route 302 near the centerline of the town, and pinched from both sides between steep mountains and in some areas sheer cliffs above.
 This anomaly is heightened on maps that show county lines: Coos County lies immediately to the east and Grafton County to the west, but Hart's Location is part of Carroll County, though barely connected to it.

 The highest point in Hart's Location is 3900 ft above sea level along the town's western boundary, beneath the summit of 4285 ft Mount Willey.
 Arethusa Falls, New Hampshire's highest waterfall, located in the neighboring township of Livermore, is a popular hiking destination with access from U.S. Route 302 in Hart's Location.
 The town lies fully within the Saco River watershed.

-The town is a popular ice climbing destination in the winter months.